 The biggest advantage of plastic is in its durability.
 Nothing matches up to its strength and shelf life.
 Ironically, it is this that is today becoming the scourge of the earth.
 The use of plastics is being vehemently opposed by conservationists and common people alike, and it has been unanimously agreed upon that the use of plastics must be banned if we wish to continue to keep the earth a habitable place.
 Unless we are able to reduce our dependence on plastics, and switch to a more degradable, if less tenacious, alternative, the earth, and us, is in grave danger indeed.

-pros and cons of plastic
+pros and cons about plastic